Fast spatial simulation of extreme high-resolution radar precipitation data using INLA: Introduction

-In this paper, we build upon the work of \citet{vandeskog22_effic_workf_model_high_dimen_spatial_extrem} and develop new empirical diagnostics and parametric models for describing components of the spatial conditional extremes model, as well as improved models for the marginal distributions and a new methodology for describing precipitation zeros.
-The spatial conditional extremes model describes the distribution of a spatial random field \({\{Y(\bm s)\}}_{\bm s \in \mathcal S \subset \mathbb R^2}\), with Laplace marginal distributions, given that it exceeds a large threshold \(\tau\) at some preselected location \(\bm s_0 \in \mathcal S\).
+We model spatial precipitation extremes with the spatial conditional extremes model and INLA, and we develop new empirical diagnostics and parametric models for describing components of the spatial conditional extremes model, as well as improved models for the marginal distributions and a new methodology for describing precipitation zeros within this framework.
+The spatial conditional extremes model extends the (multivariate) conditional extremes model of \citet{heffernan04_condit_approac_multiv_extrem_values} and \citet{heffernan07_limit_laws_random_vector_with_extrem_compon}.
+It describes the distribution of a spatial random field \({\{Y(\bm s)\}}_{\bm s \in \mathcal S \subset \mathbb R^2}\), with Laplace marginal distributions, given that it exceeds a large threshold \(\tau\) at some preselected location \(\bm s_0 \in \mathcal S\).
 The model assumes that, for \(\tau\) large enough, the process \([Y(\bm s) \mid Y(\bm s_0) = y_0]\), with \(y_0 > \tau\), is approximately equal in distribution to a spatial random field that only depends on \(y_0\) through a location parameter \(a(\bm s; \bm s_0, y_0)\) and a scale parameter \(b(\bm s; \bm s_0, y_0) > 0\).
 An important part of the modelling process is therefore the choice of a suitable class of functions for \(a(\cdot)\) and \(b(\cdot)\), and of a threshold \(\tau\) that is high enough to yield little model bias, but also small enough to efficiently utilise the data.
-To the best of our knowledge, this threshold selection problem has not yet attracted much focus in the literature.
-In this paper we develop new empirical diagnostics for finding reasonable values of the threshold \(\tau\) and the forms of \(a(\cdot)\) and \(b(\cdot)\), and we propose a new class of parametric functions for \(a(\cdot)\) and \(b(\cdot)\) that can provide suitable fits to data at much lower thresholds than used previously \citep[e.g.,][]{vandeskog22_effic_workf_model_high_dimen_spatial_extrem}, thus allowing us to utilise more of the data for more efficient inference, without too much model bias.
+To the best of our knowledge, this threshold selection problem has not yet attracted much focus in the spatial extremes literature.
+In this paper we develop new empirical diagnostics for finding reasonable values of the threshold \(\tau\) and the forms of \(a(\cdot)\) and \(b(\cdot)\), and we propose a new class of parametric functions for \(a(\cdot)\) and \(b(\cdot)\) that can provide suitable fits to data at much lower thresholds than used previously \citep[e.g.,][]{VandeskogEtAl2024efficientworkflowmodelling}, thus allowing us to utilise more of the data for more efficient inference, without too much model bias.